 Things to remember

 - Temperature is important.
-Sourdough starter really thrives when its kept around 70 degrees F. If you're storing it at a lower temperature (i.e. in the refrigerator, or if your house is cooler than 70 degrees), the starter will not be as active.
+Sourdough starter really thrives when it's kept around 70 degrees F. If you're storing it at a lower temperature (i.e. in the refrigerator, or if your house is cooler than 70 degrees), the starter will not be as active.
 On the other hand, yeast dies at around 140 degrees F, so if you somehow overheat your starter (perhaps by leaving it in your oven....), it will die and you'll need to start over.

-Sourdough Starter FAQ
+Feeding Sourdough Starter FAQ

 Depending on your environment, weather and season, making a sourdough starter can take anywhere from 1-3 weeks.
 The first time I tried to make a starter, I failed.
 It was wintertime in Chicago, our house was fairly cool (sourdough starter likes to be kept warm), and I gave up before the starter really "got there."
 The second time I tried, it was a success, but I was also more prepared!
+You can use this sourdough starter recipe to make your own.

 Your sourdough starter can last forever, honestly!
 There are stories of sourdough starters being passed down for generations.
 As long as you continue feeding it, your sourdough starter will keep living.